matthew-brett/barts-setup/barts_setup.md

 ### To reset WIRED network

-*If the wired network is not working*, unplug the Ethernet cables to the NODE.
+*If the wired network is not working*, unplug the power to the ETHERNET HUB.
 Wait a few seconds.
-Plug them back in again.
-This should reset the IP addresses for the MACBOOK and the IPAD.
+Plug the power back in again.
+This should reset the IP addresses for the MACBOOK, the IPAD and the IPHONE 8.

-If the USB network connection for the IPHONE 8 is not working, try turning off Internet sharing on the MACBOOK, and turning it back on again.

 ### Proclaim setup